uc-cdis/cloud-automation/doc/bucket-manifest.md

 ### create

-Launch a AWS batch operation job to generate a manfest of the source bucket with provided subnets.
+Launch a AWS batch operation job to generate a manfest of the source bucket.
 The result will be put on the manifest bucket.

 ```bash
   gen3 bucket-manifest create <source bucket> <manifest bucket>